Rohit10701/quick-chat/README.md

-# Welcome to Messenger App!
+# Welcome to Quick Chat!

 Hi!
 This repo is basically a **attempt** of clone messenger-app while keeping things simple